 There are some parts of the house that are easy to clean, but there are others that are far too often forgotten and overlooked.
 The baseboards are one of these.

 When you spend time cleaning a room, sweeping, mopping, and dusting, something as simple as a stained baseboard will ruin the clean effect.
-Because baseboards are near the ground, they pick up a lot of dust and dirt.
+Because baseboards are near the ground, they pick up a lot of dust and dirt especially in hard to reach areas.
 They’re also especially susceptible to spills and splatter.

 Here’s a shot of my baseboards before cleaning.
 Pretty bad, huh?